Predefined Protection Groups

 - You cannot change other settings, such as the name and type of this protection group.

 - You cannot add the entire Manually Added protection group to a Veeam Agent backup job.

-The Unmanaged protection group acts as a filter to display umnanaged Veeam Agent computers, that is, computers that meet the following conditions:
+The Unmanaged protection group acts as a filter to display unmanaged Veeam Agent computers, that is, computers that meet the following conditions:

-- Have Veeam Agent deployed and configured directly from a Veeam Agent computer or with Veeam Availability Console.
+- Have Veeam Agent deployed and configured directly from a Veeam Agent computer or with Veeam Service Provider Console.

 - Run a Veeam Agent backup job targeted at a backup repository managed by Veeam Backup & Replication.

 You cannot perform any operations with the Unmanaged protection group, as well as add computers included in this group to a Veeam Agent backup job.
 However, you can move such computers to a protection group that you created.
 To learn more, see Moving Unmanaged Computer to Protection Group.